StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-1-3-how-should-we-make-our-judgments/_index.md

 ---
-title: "Romans 2:1-3 - How should we make our judgments?"
+title: Romans 2:1-3 - How should we make our judgments?
 weight: 10
 layout: content-page
 ---